lowRISC/opentitan/doc/ug/github_notes.md

 ## Getting a working repository

-To develop in the repo you will need to get a copy on your local machine.
-To allow contributions to be made back to the main repo (through a process called a Pull Request) you need to first make your own copy of the repo on GitHub then transfer that to your local machine.
+To develop in the repository you will need to get a copy on your local machine.
+To allow contributions to be made back to the main repo (through a process called a Pull Request) you need to first make your own copy of the repository on GitHub then transfer that to your local machine.

 You will need to log in to GitHub, go to the [opentitan repository](https://github.com/lowRISC/opentitan) and click on